 |Official Title:||Atorvastatin for Prevention of Atrial Fibrillation Recurrence Following Pulmonary Veins Isolation: A Double-Blind, Placebo-Controlled, Randomized Pilot Trial|

 |Study Start Date :||December 2007|

 Active Comparator: Atorvastatin

-Lipitor (atorvastatin),80 mg daily for 90 days
+Lipitor (atorvastatin) 80 mg tablet taken once daily by mouth for 90 days

 80 mg tablet taken by mouth daily for 90 days

 Other Name: Lipitor

 Placebo Comparator: Placebo

 Placebo tablet taken by mouth once daily for 90 days

 Other Name: Placebo (dummy) tablet to match appearance of atorvastatin

 - Percentage of Subjects Without Symptoms of Atrial Fibrillation at 3 Months [ Time Frame: Baseline through 3 months ]Asymptomatic recurrence was defined as any atrial arrhythmia lasting more than 30 seconds.
 This was assessed by an electrocardiogram (ECG) and 72-hour Holter monitor recordings.
 At the end of the study, 336 ECG and Holter recordings were available for analysis (172 in the atorvastatin group and 164 in the placebo group).